You’re Making a Difference Here

 In Laos, one of the poorest countries in Southeast Asia, a lack of educational infrastructure is one of the greatest barriers to accessing a quality education (BBC News Asia).
 27% of people in Laos are illiterate, with even higher illiteracy rates amongst ethnic minorities (World Bank 2014).

-Pencils of Promise works with 104 communities in Laos to ensure that our students overcome these, and other, barriers to accessing a quality education.
-To date, PoP has impacted over 13,000 students in Laos.
+Pencils of Promise works with 113 communities in Laos to ensure that our students overcome these, and other, barriers to accessing a quality education.
+Currently, PoP is impacting over 14,000 students in Laos.

 Luang Prabang Province, located in northern Laos, sits at the intersection of the Nam Khan and Mekong rivers.
 Although a beautiful area, Luang Prabang lacks sufficient educational infrastructure.